-Council's Resource Recovery officers will assess each eligible Charity or Community Group's application and if approved, the Group will be allocated an annual disposal allowance based on Council's historical data and budget allocations and added to the Charity Allowance List.
-Council's Resource Recovery officers will review the Charity Allowance List at least annually or on an 'as required' basis, and provide the list to the transfer stations contractor prior to the commencement of each financial year, or after it has been revised.
+Council's officers will assess each eligible Charity or Community Group's application and if approved, the Group will be allocated an annual disposal allowance based on Council's historical data and budget allocations and added to the Charity Allowance List.
+Council's officers will review and update the Charity Allowance List annually or on an 'as required' basis.